0-sv/ragnificent/README.md

 ## Installation

+If you download the release directly from GitHub, then you can skip steps 1, 2 and 3.

 1. Clone this repository
+2. `npm install`
+3. `npm run build`
-2. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode"
+5. Enable "Developer mode"
-4. Click "Load unpacked" and select the project directory
+6. Click "Load unpacked" and select the `dist` directory

 ## Usage

+For inspiration, check out the example prompts below.

 1. Navigate to any webpage with article content
 2. Click the RAGnificent extension icon